I am an associate professor in the Northeastern University Department of Philosophy and Religion.

 My MA, received in 2000, was a critical examination of Jaegwon Kim's argument against non-reductive materialism.
 Bill Lycan supervised it.
 My BA is from Brown University where I studied Philosophy and Greek Classics.
 Victor Caston was my advisor.

-Before relocating to Leeds, I was an avid ultimate frisbee player, playing at 7:00 am year-round in Prospect Park.
+Before relocating to Boston, I was an avid ultimate frisbee player, playing at 7:00 am year-round in Prospect Park.
 I was an enthusiastic member of the Park Slope Food Coop, which was a source of humor, friendship, and great food (mock me all you want!).
 I've taught several classes for Trade School, including an especially fun night of Trade School at the Whitney.
-I no enjoy walking in the Yorkshire Dales.
+I used to enjoy walking in the Yorkshire Dales.
+Now I spend pretty much all my free time with my children.

 Download my complete CV as PDF here (last updated October 2016).